 Example: I conducted the study in June 2003.

-Example: Smith (2001) found that results were consistent but also suggested further investigation.
+Example: Smith (2001) found that the results were consistent although some details in the approaches differed.

 Example: Freud (1900) claimed that "the dreamer...assumes that the dream--even if it does not come from another world--has at all events transported the dreamer into another world" (p.
 5).